jwrober/erpnext_admin_guide/i-u-b/bench.md

 ERPNext should be [installed](install.md "Installing ERPNext") in a user directory on the Linux server and will run as that user.
 During installation this user should have `sudoer` rights, however after installation and in runtime in production envrionments this user should be unprivileged and should **not** have `sudoer` rights.
 The user must **not** be `root` either.

 Best practice is to logon to the server with a regular user that has `sudoer` rights.
 Don't logon as `root`.
 Use the `sudo` command to do any privileged work on the server.
-When working with `bench`, logon with the regular and `su` to the `erpnext` user like this:
+When working with `bench`, logon with the regular user and `su` to the `erpnext` user like this:

     sudo su - erpnext
     cd frappe-bench